lsst-pst/survey_strategy/fbs_1.5/outstanding_questions.md

 We have several DDF strategies (baseline, DESC, AGN, Euclid).
 There are also proposals to ephasize a DDF in a single year, and de-emphasize other years.
 What DDF observing strategy should be included in our simulations?

+## What's the best dithering strategy for the DDFs (both spatially and rotationally)?

+There is tension in that DM generally prefers larger dithers for calibration and co-addition purposes, while science cases prefer smaller dithers to preserve the area that reaches the deepest levels.

 ## What is the best camera rotational dithering strategy?

 In the baseline, we set the camera rotator to a random position between -80 and 80 degrees (relative to the telescope) each night.
 We also test constraining the camera to be +/- 45 degrees to make diffraction spikes fall along CCD rows and columns.